-Regular ice application (10-15mins every 1-2 hours).
+Regular ice application (10-15mins every 1-2 hours) or wearing a cryocuff.

 You will be given pain relieving medications to take home with you, please take these as prescribed to prevent pain from building up to a level that is hard to control.